Leo-Poon-Lab/Pediatric-Fever-Viral-Metatranscriptomics/README.md

 - Metadata has been unified to a single runtime file, `config/patient_metadata.tsv`, with `PCR` used as the active downstream column.
 - The current codebase is optimized for this manuscript's cohort and filtering strategy rather than for broad clinical deployment without adaptation.

-## Current Limitations

-- Some downstream manuscript-specific modules remain exploratory and are not part of the default `rule all` target.
-- Several helper scripts still assume host-managed reference assets.
-- The current filtering heuristics are study-specific and should be revalidated before reuse in other cohorts.

-## Suggested GitHub Repository Description

-Pediatric febrile illness metatranscriptomics workflow for unbiased viral discovery, genome recovery, and reads/contigs evidence integration.

-## Suggested GitHub "About" Topics

-`metatranscriptomics`, `snakemake`, `virome`, `pediatrics`, `virus-discovery`, `bioinformatics`, `ngs`, `phylogenetics`